Will announce formation of new party within 10 days: Azad | Politics

 The former leader of the opposition in the Rajya Sabha said the emphasis will be to struggle for the restoration of Jammu and Kashmir's statehood and protection of job and land rights of its people.

 ''My party will be development-oriented.
-It's agenda will be to give employment opportunities to the people,'' he added.
+Its agenda will be to give employment opportunities to the people,'' he added, as he reminded people of his developmental works when he was the chief minister of J-K.

 Azad said he was not against any political party, whether national or regional.